DSCI-310-2023/dsci-310-group-09/README.md

     ```
     docker run -it --rm -v /$(pwd):/home/rstudio/work jennalenoble/dsci-310-group-09:latest
     ```
-    * Note: if running in Windows terminal, the command should be
+    * Note: if running in Windows terminal, the command should be:
     ```
     docker run --rm -it -v /$(pwd):<PATH_ON_CONTAINER> <IMAGE_NAME>
     ```
-    If running in Power Shell then the command should be
+    If running in Power Shell then the command should be:
     ```
     docker run --rm -it -v <ABSOLUTE_PATH_TO_CONTAINER>:<PATH_ON_CONTAINER> <IMAGE_NAME>
     ```